jasonmar/dataproc-client/README.md

 1. Find the Dataproc Server cluster name and the image version to be referenced in the automation script

 2. Decide the network tag to be used for the Dataproc client VM and use that to set up the firewall rules for the following ports to be opened.
-- Hive: 10000 (hive server),9083 (hive metastore) - client to master
-- spark: 7077 (spark master port),7078 (spark worker port) - client to master
+- Client to master connection: for example, Hive: 10000 (hive server),9083 (hive metastore), spark: 7077 (spark master port), 7078 (spark worker port)
 - Hue web server: 8888 - user terminal to client
 - Zeppelin web server: 8080 - user terminal to client
-- Spark web server: 18080 (spark master web ui port), 18081  (spark worker web ui port) - user temrinal to master
+- Spark web server: 18080 (spark master web ui port), - user temrinal to master

 3. Create Client Dataproc VM with the above instructions